tmesser/dao-documents/Independent Contractor Agreement/independent-contractor-agreement.md

-        1. In the event of an Incident, Supplier shall immediately coordinate with Collective regarding the response to, and investigation of, the Incident, and cooperate fully with Collective, including facilitating interviews with employees and other parties, making available all relevant records, logs, files, data reporting and other materials, and providing Collective with physical access to the facilities affected.
+        1. In the event of an Incident, Supplier shall immediately coordinate with Collective regarding the response to, and investigation of, the Incident, and cooperate fully with Collective, including facilitating interviews with contractors or employees and other parties, making available all relevant records, logs, files, data reporting and other materials, and providing Collective with physical access to the facilities affected.

         2. Unless required by law, Supplier shall not inform any third party of any Incident without first obtaining Collective’s prior written